NethServer/nethserver-mlvpn/README.rst

   signal-event mlvpn-modify s1

 High-speed proxy firewall
 -------------------------

-Access Internet using the VPS a proxy firewall.
+Access Internet using the VPS as a proxy firewall.

 Configure a client named ``c1``: ::